What are payday loans?

 Possible currently offers its alternative to payday loans to residents of:

-You can find our licenses to act as a lender here in our states as follows: Florida, Idaho, Ohio, Texas, Utah and Washington, and California.
-This means that we help 63.4 million Americans get cash in tight situations — about 20% of the country by population, or 16% of the country by area!
+You can find our licenses to act as a lender here in our states as follows: Florida, Idaho, Ohio, Texas, Utah and Washington, Louisiana and California.
+This means that we directly help 63.4 million Americans get cash in tight situations — about 20% of the country by population, or 16% of the country by area!
+Through our partnership with Coastal Community Bank, Member FDIC, we also serve customers in Mississippi, Missouri, and Delaware.
 We loan money to those in these qualifying states via our app accessible from the Google Play Store and the App Store.
 If you live in one of our covered states, you can borrow money and start building your credit today!
 Note that rates vary by state, but don’t worry, we keep them lower other financial solutions.

 Frequently asked questions about Possible